 Agates can be found in the middle gemstone in the third row of the High Priest's breastplate (Exodus 28:19 and 39:12).
 It is referred to, in Hebrew, as shebu (Strong's Concordance #H7618).
 Strong's states the Bible word comes from an unused root meaning a "flame" (a subdivision of flashes or streamers) or something that sparkles and translates it as an agate.
-The Brown-Driver-Briggs Lexicon (BDB) translates this word as agates, which is the same as Strong's Concordance.
+The Brown-Driver-Briggs Lexicon (BDB) translates this word as agates as well.

-Agates are not mentioned as one of the gems which God used to adorn Lucifer upon his creation (Ezekiel 28:13).
+Agates are not mentioned as one of the gems which God used to adorn Lucifer (later, Satan the devil) upon his creation (Ezekiel 28:13).
 It is also not mentioned in the Bible in relation to any of the foundation or gate stones in the New Jerusalem (Revelation 21:19 - 21).

 In all major Bible versions used in this gemstone series, the word shebu was rendered "agate" in Exodus 28:19.
-The prophets Isaiah and Ezekiel mention agates, but the word is derived from kadkod (Strong's #H3539), which means a "sparkling gem" or what is produced when striking fire from a metal forge.
+The prophets Isaiah and Ezekiel mention them, but the word they use is derived from kadkod (Strong's #H3539), which means a "sparkling gem" or what is produced when striking fire from a metal forge.

 And I will make thy windows of agates, and thy gates of carbuncles, and all thy borders of pleasant stones (Isaiah 54:12, King James Bible).